 Problems with Prepositions

-Prepositions are words that often show direction; for example, below, above, over, under, around, through, in, out, between, among, to, toward(s).
-Other common prepositions include of, for (also sometimes a conjunction), from, with, like (also sometimes a verb).
+Prepositions are certain words that go directly before nouns.
+They often show direction; for example, below, above, over, under, around, through, in, out, between, among, to, toward(s), etc. Other common prepositions include of, for, from, with, like.

 Rule: You shouldn’t use or end a sentence with an unnecessary preposition, i.e., when the meaning is clear without the preposition.
 Sentences may end with necessary prepositions.